-The charter of the Audit Committee of the Kaman Corporation Board of Directors indicates it is the responsibility of the Audit Committee to continually monitor the relationship between the company and its auditors and to take action as required to ensure the continuing independence of the auditors.
+The charter of the Audit Committee of the TRX Board of Directors indicates it is the responsibility of the Audit Committee to continually monitor the relationship between the company and its auditors and to take action as required to ensure the continuing independence of the auditors.
 If evidence suggests audit committees are not effectively addressing auditor independence, then perhaps the PCAOB should explore possible changes in that arena that would address identified shortcomings.

-Our belief that a mandatory rotation requirement would substantially increase the cost of audit services is a major factor in our deciding to oppose the concept.
-We were not surprised to read a 2003 GAO report said large firms estimated that first year audit costs would increase 20% as a result of orientation effort.
+We believe that a mandatory rotation requirement would substantially increase the cost of audit services is a major factor in our deciding to oppose the concept.
+The 2003 GAO report said large firms estimated that first year audit costs would increase 20% as a result of orientation effort.
 However, incremental costs include not only higher audit fees but also the impact of the disruption and distractions auditor changes create for management and finance personnel.
+This is especially true for smaller reporting companies.
 We believe costs will increase for all of the following reasons:

-- Audit personnel, both at corporate headquarters and in remote locations, would have to be oriented to the company's facilities both domestically and abroad, contact personnel, history, accounting systems and records, internal control systems and procedures, and accounting methodologies.

-- In addition, the new auditors would have to develop (perhaps in part by reviewing and obtaining copies of the prior auditors' audit documentation) a complete understanding of historically significant events, including:
+- Audit personnel, both at corporate headquarters and in remote locations, would have to be oriented to the company's facilities both domestically and abroad, history, accounting systems and records, internal control systems and procedures, and accounting methodologies. - In addition, the new auditors would have to develop (perhaps in part by reviewing and obtaining copies of the prior auditors' audit documentation) a complete understanding of historically significant events, including: - Strategic transactions and undertakings - Loss exposures - Debt arrangements - First (and possibly second) year audit engagements are inherently less efficient than recurring engagements.

-- Acquisitions

-- Strategic transactions and undertakings

-- Loss exposures

-- Debt arrangements

-- Equity offerings

-- Additional effort would have to be expended in coordinating the form, content and timing of information exchanges between the company and its auditors.

-- Additional effort would have to be expended in coordinating the activities of the company's internal audit staff in support of the independent auditors' objectives.

-- First (and possibly second) year audit engagements are inherently less efficient than recurring engagements. - The coordination of information exchanges between auditors and professionals that provide audit support (actuaries, attorneys, information services, banks, lenders, etc.) would be less efficient for all involved. - Firms would spend more of their resources competing for engagements and pursuing potential clients if the largest companies changed auditors more frequently than they now do.
-These costs would be passed along to clients. - Substantial senior management time (on both sides) would be devoted to revisiting significant accounting decisions made in prior years. - Appropriate industry expertise may not be available locally, requiring the auditor to either relocate personnel or incur incremental travel expenses to complete the audit. - Similarly, the alternative firm may not have offices in all the locations from which the company operates, and therefore additional travel-related costs might be incurred.
+- The coordination of information exchanges between auditors and professionals that provide audit support (attorneys, tax consultants, lenders, etc.) would be less efficient for all involved. - Firms would spend more of their resources competing for engagements and pursuing potential clients if the largest companies changed auditors more frequently than they now do.
+These costs would be passed along to all clients. - Substantial senior management time (on both sides) would be devoted to revisiting significant accounting decisions made in prior years. - Appropriate industry expertise may not be available locally, incur incremental travel expenses to complete the audit and therefore drive up audit fees. - The additional cost burden would provide no benefit and have a greater direct negative impact on smaller reporting companies who would not be able pass this cost along to customers or reduce other costs to offset this increase.